k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/TDM/TDM_Installation_V9.3.md

 This document describes the installation guidelines and the initial configuration activities required for a new TDM installation or an upgrade of TDM to the current version.

+## Using Pre-created DB Schema for the TDMDB Creation
+If you've pre-created a database schema for TDM DB instead of using the default, do the following:
+- Ensure the schema name is configured in both objects - the **TDMDB_SCHEMA** Global variable and the **TDMDBSchema** Actor.
+- Complete this configuration **before deploying** the TDM Logical Unit.

 ## TDM On-Prem Installation

 ### Prerequisites